How saving energy can make you swim faster

 2. Ride the plane.

 This doesn't mean it's time to go on holiday but it is about focusing on doing less work.
 The effects of drag can be hard to see when mid-stroke, but the effects are there.
-Water is nearly 800 times more dense than air, meaning that improving drag reduction is closely related to improving speed.
+Water is nearly 800 times more dense than air, meaning that improving drag reduction is a big part of the equation to improve speed.

-Imagine yourself trying to swim through a tight hole in the water, with your body in a straight line and at the surface of the water.
-When our head picks up, or our legs begin to sag, we put pressure on our body and create drag.
-This means we need to pull and kick harder, use more energy and to move through the water.
+Imagine yourself trying to swim through a tight hole with your body in a straight line and near the surface of the water.
+When our head lifts or our legs droop, we put pressure on our body and create drag.
+This creates the need to pull and kick harder and use more energy to move through the water.

 If you are finding it hard to change or refine your body position, FINIS have developed a Posture Trainer that helps swimmers achieve optimum positioning in the water.
 It works on all four strokes and with or without goggles.